 Riboflavin or Vitamin B2 is extremely important during pregnancy.
 Following are the reasons why you should increase your intake of Vitamin B2 during pregnancy.

 - Morning sickness and nausea can make you tired during pregnancy.
-But if you take Vitamin B2 in the right amounts, you can combat fatigue and feel energized.
+But taking Vitamin B2-rich foods or supplements in the right amounts can help you combat fatigue and make you feel energized.

 - It helps in the development of the baby’s bones, nervous system, and muscles in the womb.

-- The deficiency of this vitamin may trigger preeclampsia or can maximize the chances of the baby having birth defects, so perhaps you realise how important this vitamin is.
+- The deficiency of this vitamin may trigger preeclampsia or can maximize the chances of the baby having birth defects.

 - Riboflavin helps in the absorption of iron which prevents anaemia during pregnancy.